What Does Movie Studio Have to Offer?

 Yes it has 3D.
 I am not fan of 3D in general yet so… yes it handles 3D very well.

-Audio is another area where Movie Edit Pro has always been very strong and this is mainly due to Magix starting off in life many years ago as an audio software company.
+Audio is another area where Movie Studio has always been very strong and this is mainly due to Magix starting off in life many years ago as an audio software company.

 It offers a wide selection of high-quality instruments and tools for dubbing, mixing and audio restoration and when compared to other programs it really stands out.

 There is a soundtrack maker for automatic dubbing and a real-time audio mixer for detailed audio editing using a whole range of special effects including the ability to mix and balance for 5.1 surround sound.